paramireze/paramireze.github.io/_posts/2018-08-17-life-after-ironman.markdown

 I enjoy traveling and doing endurance events with friends and couldn't care less about time/speed.

 ## conclusion
-The ultimate lesson I learned is people are not stupid.
-I was not fooling anyone by thinking I was doing others favors by doing something I was not absolutely certain about.
-Furthermore, I learned that I need to listen to the feedback people are giving me.
+I have realized that people are able to see what I am completely blind to.
+If open-minded, I can avoid a lot of pain and hardship by listen to the feedback people are giving me.
-There were many warning signs before I reached full burnout.

 ![Ironman]({{ '/assets/images/2018/dec/ironman.JPG' }})